KskAdch/TopologicalNumbers.jl/paper/paper.md

 Other topological numbers similarly become important physical quantities that characterize the system, depending on the system dimension and symmetry classes [@Ryu2010Topological].

+In condensed matter physics,
-To obtain the topological numbers, we often need numerical calculations, and it may require an enormous amount of computation before convergence is achieved.
+to obtain the topological numbers, we often need numerical calculations, and it may require an enormous amount of computation before convergence is achieved.
 Therefore, creating tools to easily calculate these numbers will lead to advances in research for topological phase of matters.